bens4lsu/theskinny-publish/Content/blog2/im-convinced-conspiracy-theories.md

 ---
 title: I'm Convinced - Conspiracy Theories
 date: 2016-06-29 07:46
-description: A description of my post.
+description: I thow out a new conspiracy theory, and I float an old one that I kind of buy into.
 tags: current-events
 id: 2025
 ---